 Physical Presence Test

-Self-employed expats can claim the FHE; though it’s considered a deduction, as opposed to an exclusion.
-Why?
-It deducts their housing expenses from their gross income to reduce tax liability.
+Self-employed expats can claim the FHE.
+However, when self-employed expats claim this provision, it’s considered a deduction, as opposed to an exclusion.
+The reason for this is that it deducts their housing expenses from their gross income to reduce tax liability.

-The deduction, however, won’t reduce your self-employment tax liability.
-That includes your social security tax of 12.4% and medicare tax of 2.9%.
+The deduction, however, will not reduce self-employment tax liability.
+That includes the social security tax of 12.4% and Medicare tax of 2.9%.

 A wide range of housing expenses are eligible for exclusion or deduction.
 Qualified housing expenses that the Foreign Housing Exclusion or Deduction can cover include:

 The FHE cannot cover any foreign housing expenses considered fancy or lavish.
-According to the IRS themselves on their website:
+According to the IRS:

 Other expenses that don’t qualify for the FHE include:

-The IRS offers US expats a base housing amount of 16% of FEIE.
-However, because different cities have different living costs, the maximum amount will depend significantly on where you’re currently living.
+The IRS offers US expats a base housing amount of 30% of FEIE.6 However, because different cities have different living costs, the maximum amount will depend significantly on where you’re currently living.